What type of content do you primarily create?

 How did podcasts begin?

 Podcasts began in 2003 when software developer Dave Winer created the first audio RSS feed.
-One year later, Christopher Lydon and Adam Curry later paired up to create the iPodder—the world’s first podcast listening device.
+One year later, Ben Hammersley coined the term 'podcast,' and Christopher Lydon and Adam Curry collaborated to create the iPodder—the world's first podcast listening application that automated downloading audio files to portable MP3 players.

 Who invented podcasts?